 - Potentially burning the roots

 As nutrients are necessary for just about every function of the tree including growth, flowering, fruiting, immune system, and water retention, having a proper pH is incredibly important.

 A common example of a growing issue from imbalanced soil pH is when alkaline soil binds the iron in the ground, causing chlorosis, or yellowing of the leaves.
-If you’d like more information about yellow leaves on citrus trees, feel free to check out my recent post: How to Fix Yellow Leaves on Your Lemon Tree.
+If you’d like more information about yellow leaves on citrus trees, feel free to check out my recent post: How to Fix Yellow Leaves on Your Citrus Tree.